Rifat Odeh Kassis: Career

 He is a co-author and the general coordinator of Kairos Palestine which is the Christian Palestinians’ word to the world about what is happening in Palestine.

 Published works

-He is the author of several articles, study papers and researches.
-He spoke in many national and international conferences.
+He is the author of articles, study papers and researches.
+He spoke in national and international conferences.
 In 2006, he published his first book, Palestine: A Bleeding Wound in the World’s Conscience.
 In 2011, he published his second book, "Kairos for Palestine".

 He contributed to several other published books among them: